syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 <!-- Column spanning

 The grid has option to span the adjacent cells.
-To achieve this define the [`ColSpan`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.QueryCellInfoEventArgs-1.html#Syncfusion_Blazor_Grids_QueryCellInfoEventArgs_1_ColSpan) attribute in the [`QueryCellInfo`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_QueryCellInfo) event.
+To achieve this, define the [`ColSpan`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.QueryCellInfoEventArgs-1.html#Syncfusion_Blazor_Grids_QueryCellInfoEventArgs_1_ColSpan) attribute in the [`QueryCellInfo`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_QueryCellInfo) event.

 In the following demo, the cells have been spanned based on the employees schedule